|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A tasty, jiggly little shooter, the margarita jello shot is an easy recipe based on the classic cocktail.
 With the bright green color and sweet lime flavor spiked with tequila, these shots are fun to serve at parties.

-The recipe makes 16 shots at an ounce each and you can multiply it to make more or to fit bigger cups.
+The recipe makes 16 shots at an ounce each, and you can multiply it to make more or to fit bigger cups.
 Lime is not the only option, either.
-Just like the lineup margarita cocktails, you can make it any flavor you like by swapping out the gelatin.
+Just like the lineup of margarita cocktails, you can make it any flavor you like by swapping out the gelatin.

 Gather the ingredients.

 In a small bowl, mix the tequila, triple sec, lime juice, and cold water.
 Chill in the refrigerator for about 10 minutes.